blueteamer/blog/content/posts/2023-04-03-basic-markdown-usage/index.md

 ---
-title: 'Basic markdown usage'
+title: "Basic markdown usage"
-date: 2023-04-03
+date: "2023-04-03"
-image: 'cyber_01.jpg'
+description: "Mitigate a known problem when installing kali linux 2022.3 in Hyper-v."
+featured: false
 draft: false
+toc: true
+# menu: main
+usePageBundles: true
+categories: ["note taking"]
-tags:
+tags: ["hugo", "github"]
-- Markdown
-- Note to myself

 ---

 In this post I gathered the most common Markdown formattings - at least these are the most common for me.